-Hundreds of people volunteer some of their time at Theatre 29 every year.
-Some of those have been at the theatre since inception and there are some who have just joined this year.
-Here are some questions first time volunteers ask:
+Many people just like you volunteer their time at Theatre 29 every year.
+Some of those have been at the theatre since inception and some have just joined this year.
+Here are some questions first-time volunteers ask:

 So why would I want to get involved?

 As you can imagine, activities at Theatre 29 revolve around the shows we do.
 The theatre puts on 6 to 8 productions every season (January - December), so its just about one every other month.
 And each production runs for 3 weeks.
 As you can see, as one show closes, the next one is just about to start.

 For shows that are planned for this season, see our current 2024-2025 Season Page and check out the information there.
 Below are some of the tasks volunteers do at the theatre.
 Click the link at the bottom of this page to read more about these roles.
 The theatre maintains a series of volunteer handbooks which describe many of the volunteer roles.